 The main purpose of HPLC is used to examine the mixture for its identification, impurities, and purification.

 The mixture of compounds that can be retained by a column can be separated by a column.
-HPLC separations have been achieved based on the difference in polarity, size, shape, charge, specific affinity for a site, stereo, and optical isomerism.
+HPLC separations have been achieved based on the difference in polarity, size, shape, charge, a specific affinity for a site, stereo, and optical isomerism.

-HPLC can be operated by both isocratic and gradients elution.
+HPLC can be operated by both isocratic and gradient elution.
 Particle is generally 5um for analytical columns.
 Generally, a guard column is there before the main column, which has a particle size of 30um, to filter the impurities.